AgResearch/snpGBS/README.md

 ### Example

-We help users with testing `snpGBS`, we put together an example with the following files
+To help users with testing `snpGBS`, we put together an example with the following files

 - **Raw GBS data**: `example.fastq`can be found in <https://figshare.com/articles/dataset/snpGBS/13591274>